The mulch math is simple once you know the formula: square footage × depth in inches ÷ 324 = cubic yards needed.

 Homeowners and lawn care professionals alike will be caring for their landscapes.

 One great method for re-energizing the appearance of your property.
-Is simply adding a fresh layer of mulch to your flower beds, around trees, and other areas of the lawn.
+It is simply adding a fresh layer of mulch to your flower beds, around trees, and other areas of the lawn.

 But before you can jump in and start mulching.
 You need to know how much to buy before you do.